 Gain a competitive edge for your career in the Institute’s most flexible program, C.Edge.
-With this program, undergraduate students in eligible programs can schedule one full-time, relevant, paid internship to complement academic and para-academic activities.
+With this program, undergraduate students in eligible programs can obtain one, relevant, paid internship to better your transition to the workplace.

 The benefits of participating in C.Edge are unquestionable and abundant.
 Here are just a few:

-Receive assistance and support in finding an internship in your field.
+Get the support from our professional team in finding an internship in your field.

-Gain work experience in your field without making a long-term commitment.
+Gain work experience in your field of study.

-Apply academic knowledge and theoretical concepts in a practical work environment.
+Apply academic knowledge and theoretical concepts in a work environment.

 Take advantage of networking and mentoring opportunities.

-Gain important soft skills and develop independence and maturity.
+Gain important personal and professional skills and develop independence and maturity.

 Have a competitive edge when you join the workforce full-time.